wxjiyc/CHUWI-CoreBook-X-2022-8259U-Hackintosh/README.md

 ### BIOS Settings:

-* Flash the mod BIOS
+* Flash the mod BIOS or set DVMT to 64M

 ## Credits